The activity of learning to code is changing - and has been for a while - but the landscape is shifting more rapidly as of late.

 For instance, think about the state of coding for years and years.
 Mostly an advanced course reserved for university life, right?

-So, this left students and their parents to have to look elsewhere for instruction, and with that, summer coding camps became a valuable option—where kids could blend a week of coding instruction together with summer camp fun.
+So, students and their parents were left to look elsewhere for instruction, and with that, summer coding camps became a valuable option—where kids could blend a week of coding instruction together with summer camp fun.

-Now, and in the midst of these latter stages, you have the ability to learn to code online—which like all things “on the web” opens itself to all corners of the world.
-To reach these many different families, you have an abundance of online coding offerings, with each putting their own spin on the experience.
+Now, and in the midst of these latter stages, coding programs are everywhere, and mainly online—which like all things “on the web” opens itself to all corners of the world.

 Point and click, self-paced coding